Alfred Gusenbauer: Controversy

 In 1984, Gusenbauer, then leader of Austria's Young Socialists, caused controversy in Austria when he knelt and kissed the still-Communist tarmac at Moscow's Domodedovo airport – in mockery of Pope John Paul II.

 Paradise Papers

 In November 2017, an investigation conducted by the International Consortium of Investigative Journalists cited his name in the list of people and organisations named in the Paradise Papers.

 Manafort indictment

 The 16 February 2018 indictment of Paul Manafort unsealed on 23 February, as part of the Mueller special counsel investigation, alleges that foreign politicians, referred to only as the "Hapsburg group," hypothesized to be Gusenbauer and Romano Prodi took payments exceeding $2 million from Manafort to promote the case of his client, then-president of Ukraine Viktor Yanukovich; both denied this and said their work was focused to get closer European Union–Ukraine relations.

+Investigations of his Signa role

+As of April 2026, the Austrian prosecution for economy and corruption investigates against Gusenbauer and other persons on the suspicion of embezzlement.
+The damage sum to which Gusenbauer is suspected to have contributed is 10 million Euro.